- Charts & Hydrographic Services

 Make a Submission

 Anyone can make a submission to support or object to a proposed official name within New Zealand's territorial boundaries.
-Public notification of the proposed name is published in the NZ Gazette, relevant newspapers or other news publications and in the A-Z of current official name proposals.
+Public notification of the proposed name is published in the NZ Gazette, relevant newspapers or other news publications and in the current place name proposals.

 Submission or proposal?